JacenBoy/michelle/README.md

 ## Features
 * Quotes - Generate a random quote from a database.
+* Clips - Watch a random anime clip from a curated database.
 * Anime/Manga Search - Find information about a specific anime from Kitsu.
 * User Search - Find a specific user on Kitsu.
 * Anime List Tracking - Add your anime list for other people to find, or view other people's anime lists.